nemild/cli_for_full_stack/README.md

 chmod g+x abc.out
 chmod go-rwx file.txt
-chmod -R # apply recursively to all files in the subdirectory
+chmod -R # apply recursively to all files in the subdirectory chmod o=g file.txt # give others the same rights as the group

 sudo chmod -R 700 secret_folder # allow only root access to folder
 ```